• Skip to primary navigation

 ×

-Whip up a delicious spicy Thai peanut sauce with this quick and easy recipe.
-Creamy, tangy, and with just the right amount of everything, this sauce is so irresistible you’ll want to drizzle it on anything and dip everything.
+This easy peanut sauce is a five-minute recipe and uses only a handful of ingredients.
+Creamy, tangy, and with just the right amount of everything, this sauce is so irresistible you'll want to drizzle it on anything and dip everything.

 Jump to Recipe Jump to Video Pin Recipe